apache/arrow/docs/source/format/CanonicalExtensions.rst

 * Description of the serialization:

-  Metadata is an empty string.
+  Metadata is either an empty string or a JSON string with an empty object.
+  In the future, additional fields may be added, but they are not required to interpret the array.

 =========================
 Community Extension Types